 Swim effectively to conquer triathlon

 How well you swim plays a significant part in how well you race.
-Very rarely do you see someone that suffered in the swim perform well overall in a triathlon.
+Very rarely do you see someone with a poor (relatively) swim perform well overall in a triathlon.

 In the early days of triathlon, ex-swimmers performed extremely well, and often dominated, triathlons around the world; Dave Scott, Mark Allen, Robin Brew, the list goes on.